 C. Steib asked if there was any movement on the PA's State Plan and their request for concurrence from HIPC.
-M. Ross-Russell said that she talked to the Project Officer (PO) for the State of PA and their own PO, and they found that a letter of concurrence was not required.
+M. Ross-Russell said that Dr. Brady talked to the Project Officer (PO) and referenced the position of the State of PA Project Officer, and found that a letter of concurrence was not required.
 The State of PA's PO had misread the guidance.